DarrenBoyo/ai201-project1-unofficial-guide-starter/README.md

      Answer both questions with at least 2–3 sentences each. -->

 **One way the spec helped you during implementation:**
+The planning document forced me to think carefully about chunking before writing code.
+Deciding how to handle professor reviews, Reddit comments, and faculty pages in advance made implementation easier and reduced trial-and-error during development.

 **One way your implementation diverged from the spec, and why:**
+My original plan assumed all sources would be available through URLs, but I ultimately converted much of the content into local text files for easier ingestion and consistent formatting.
+This simplified cleaning and chunking while still preserving the underlying information.

 ---